exoplatform/exoplatform.github.io/docs/administration/LDAP.md

 ::: warning

 - eXo Platform supports only the **read-only** mode with a directory (LDAP/AD).
-- Only one single directory is allowed.
+- Only one single directory (one LDAP directory or one Active Directory) is allowed - it is not possible to combine two different directories (for example an LDAP and an AD) at the same time.
+That single directory can however be served by several redundant servers for high availability, see [High availability](#high-availability-failover-and-load-balancing).
 - The mapped organizational entities from directory are imported in one way direction: **from the directory to eXo Platform**.
 :::